It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 This one is my personal favorite.

-Personal experiences and stories are by far the best way you can connect with your audience because they serve as evidence that whatever problems your audience are dealing with, they CAN be overcome.
+Personal experiences and stories are by far the best way you can connect with your audience because they serve as evidence that whatever problems your audience is dealing with, they CAN be overcome.

 They are also what help your audience to see that you’re a normal person and not just some big influencer persona on the internet that just “got lucky.”